-- 26.1 The Board shall consist of: - a) nine (9) Directors elected by the Members, including a minimum of two (2) male and two (2) female Directors; and - b) up to one (1) Director appointed by the Directors elected in subparagraph a). - 26.2 All Directors, within thirty (30) Days of taking office, shall divest themselves of any active executive position within a Member organization including, without limitation, a position on the board of directors of that Member, or any executive position within a Club, league or team.
-Any person seeking election as a Director shall declare any conflict of interest in advance of seeking election, in accordance with Hockey Canada's Conflict of Interest Policy. - 26.3 No Director may be a paid employee of Hockey Canada or of a Member or of a Partner. - 26.4 In order to qualify to become or act as a Director, an individual must: - a) be a citizen or permanent resident of Canada; - b) be at least eighteen (18) years of age; - c) not be an undischarged bankrupt; - d) have the capacity under law to contract; - e) not have been declared incapable by a court in Canada or in another country. - 26.5 A Special Resolution passed by the Members is required to increase or decrease the number of Directors set out in By-Law 26.1.
+- 26.1 The Board shall consist of: - a) Nine (9) Directors, including the Chair of the Board, elected by the Members, including a minimum of two (2) men and two (2) women; and - b) up to one (1) Director appointed by the Directors elected in subparagraph a). - 26.2 All Directors, within thirty (30) days of taking office, shall divest themselves of any role within a Member that could create a conflict of interest with their duties as a Director including, without limitation, any person, affiliated with or associated with, in any capacity whatsoever, any Club, team, league, Hockey Canada School With Residence, Hockey Canada Accredited School or similar entity participating in games or activities of any kind sponsored or organized by Hockey Canada or any of its Members.
+Any person seeking election as a Director shall declare any conflict of interest in advance of election, in accordance with Hockey Canada's Conflict of Interest Policy. - 26.3 No Director may be a paid employee of Hockey Canada or of a Member or of a Partner. - 26.4 In order to qualify to become or act as a Director, an individual must: - a) be a citizen or permanent resident of Canada; - b) be at least eighteen (18) years of age; - c) not be an undischarged bankrupt; - d) have the capacity under law to contract; - e) not have been declared incapable by a court in Canada or in another country. - 26.5 A Special Resolution passed by the Members is required to increase or decrease the number of Directors set out in By-Law 26.1.